John Peel

 Is he really a radio hero?

-While it’s hard to deny that the John Peel show, his music discovery sessions and more have had a huge impact on the UK music industry, some still refuse to acknowledge Peel’s status as a “legend”.
+It’s hard to deny that the John Peel show, his music discovery sessions, and more have had a huge impact on the UK music industry.
+Some still refuse to acknowledge Peel’s status as a legend.

 The BBC largely regards John as a major figure in the history of the broadcasting landscape, but even they have started to cut some of their ties with Peels over the years.

-For instance, in 2012, the BBC chose to rename a wing at the Broadcasting House after Peel.
-However, while the organisation was preparing to nail a plaque to the wall in Peel’s honour, an allegation was made against him.
+For instance, in 2012, the BBC renamed a wing of the Broadcasting House after Peel.
+However, while the organization was preparing to nail a plaque to the wall in Peel’s honor, an allegation was made against him.

 A story was quickly revealed, suggesting that Peel had had sexual relations with an underage girl numerous times within the BBC premises.
 The BBC decided to forget about renaming the wing for the time, but very little else came from the issue.

-As information began pouring out about Peel’s alleged affairs, some people began to speak up against the BBC, suggesting that they should have recognised his sexual issues in the past.
+As information began pouring out about Peel’s alleged affairs, some people began to speak up against the BBC, suggesting that they should have recognized his sexual issues in the past.

 After Milburn returned to the US, she committed suicide.

-While that itself might not be evidence of wrongdoing, some publications have pointed to it as a sign that the BBC should have known that something was wrong with their beloved DJ.
+While that might not be evidence of wrongdoing, some publications have pointed to it as a sign that the BBC should have known something was wrong with their beloved DJ.

 Because the allegations made against Peel came to light after his death, it has been impossible to investigate the matter any further.